Randolph Kardas, '16

 How did Albion help you get to where you want to be?

 Without the guidance of my professors, the wonderful ladies in the Gerstacker and Econ offices, and my advisor, Vicki Baker, I don’t know that I’d be on the path I am.
 When I came to Albion, I had no clue what I wanted to do, but Gaylord Smith inspired me to pursue accounting my very first semester at Albion.
-With a little help from the faculty, I am now on track for the CPA exam and attending U of M for my Master’s of Accounting.
+Later on in my college career, I got a little more inspiration from professor John Carlson, who teaches several tax courses at Albion.
+Aside from helping me to develop an interest in tax, he challenged me to pursue a Master's degree whenn I wasn't quite sure what I wanted to do after Albion.
+With a little help from the Gerstacker staff, I was accepted itn the University of Michigan's Master's of Accounting program at the Ross School of Business for the Fall or 2013.
+Following my graduation from U of M in May 2014, I completed the CPA.
+In August I started at Plante Moran's Ann Arbor office as a Tax Associate.

 For me, Albion ...